PeridexisErrant/DF-Walkthrough/chapters/chap07-nobles.rst

 Accounting is fun!
 Really!
 ==========================
 We’ve mentioned stocks, but not discussed the stock screen yet, so lets get to it now.
-Hit “z” and you’ll see this screen:
+Hit :kbd:`z` and you’ll see this screen:

 .. image:: images/dftutorial9908.png
    :align: center